Hammal Jiand: Name and title

-Mir hammal and Portuguese colonists
+Hammal and Portuguese conflicts

 When the Portuguese were expanding their influence along the coasts of Makran, which is part of present-day Balochistan in Pakistan.
-In 904 AH (1498-9 AD), the Portuguese admiral and explorer Vasco da Gama discovered the Indian Ocean and reached the shores of India.
+In 1498, the Portuguese admiral and explorer Vasco da Gama reached the shores of India.
 After reaching India, the Portuguese established a base there and engaged in piracy and plundering of merchant ships at sea.
 The Portuguese engaged in rampant murder and plunder at sea without any hindrance.

-As Afonso de Albuquerque had already gained control of the southern coasts of the Persian Gulf and the Oman coasts, they thought of occupying the coasts of Balochistan and attacked its coasts several times, pirates looted Mir Hammal's trade ships and killed the sailors.
-Due to this, Mir Hammal decided that he would take revenge and fight the pirates their forces in the coastal area of Balochistan.
+As Afonso de Albuquerque had already gained control of the southern coasts of the Persian Gulf and the Oman coasts, the Portuguese attacked the coasts of Balochistan several times, captured several places and brought the people to their rule and finally, they also captured or destroyed many trade ships and killed their sailors.
+Due to this reason, Mir Hammal decided that he would take revenge and fight the Portuguese.

-Rule of Makran and war with the Portuguese

-He attacked on Portuguese, destroyed their boats and arms and made them run away from the area.
-In order to repel future attacks by the enemy, and since he ruled on the vast coasts of Balochistan, he strengthened a small war fleet that had been formed during the time of Sardar Jihand his father, and organized it with good strategy, and by means of it he did not allow the Portuguese to even approach the coasts of Balochistan.
+Balochi oral sources claim that when the Portuguese invaded their coast, the Baloch organised themselves and were able to expel the invaders, defending their land, sea and trade.
+However, one must be careful when reading about these oral sources, as they can be considerably distorted or based on inventions.
+It gives rise to folk legends that will very easily simplify and embellish the past.

 In 1549, a Portuguese fleet under the command of Luís Figueira,at the request of the servants of lower Sindh, raided Baloch settlements along the Makran coast.
 The Baloch defeated them, killing all the Portuguese on board and capturing the ship along with its artillery.

-Finally, the Portuguese asked for peace and a treaty was reached between the two sides.
-According to which both sides signed a ceasefire and the Portuguese pledged not to approach the coast of Balochistan and not to attack ships traveling on the coast of Makran.
+Finally, a peace treaty was reached between the two sides.
+Both sides signed a ceasefire and the Portuguese pledged not to approach and not to attack ships traveling on the coast of Makran.
 In return, Mir Hammal assured Portuguese that they could freely make use of this route for trade.